sinan0zdemir/system_project/README.md

    git clone https://github.com/berkayozcann/soccerworldcup_data_system.git
    cd soccerworldcup_data_system

+2.Open the project in CodeLite and build it.

+3.Run the executable.

 ## Usage
 - The program provides a text-based menu for various functionalities related to World Cup data.
 - Follow the on-screen instructions to perform data processing and queries.